 Oh, those student loans – for most people, they’re a fact of life.
 Unavoidable, and something to be thought of later.
 Much later.
 Maybe treated like that old pair of jeans that you just can’t get rid of, but you don’t really like, so they sit in the back of your closet for five years.
 College with no debt seems like an impossibility.

-It’s important to note that you will have to be very dedicated to get through college this way.
-It’s not easy, but if you’ve read this far, I think you can do this.
+It’s important to note that you will have to be very dedicated to getting through college this way.
+It’s not easy, but if you’ve read this far, you can do this.
 All it takes is a can-do mindset, some research, and being willing to work hard.

 It isn’t a big deal if you already have some debt, either.
 You can always make a plan and get on track to graduate without those extra expenses.
 So, let’s jump into how you can finish college with no debt.

-Scholarships are everywhere.
+Scholarships are everywhere, and they’re one of the best ways to graduate college debt free.
 If you research, you’ll find that there are possible scholarships in almost every category.
-Check by your major, by your grades, by your college, and even extra-curricular activities or hobbies.
-Some planning is needed as most scholarships have deadlines, and you’ll need to apply, sometimes send in an essay, and whatever else they require.
+Check by your major, by your grades, your college, and even extra-curricular activities or hobbies.
+Some planning is needed as most scholarships have deadlines.
+You’ll need to apply, sometimes send in an essay, and whatever else they require.

 Competition for scholarships can be fierce.
-Get started early, probably before senior year, and apply for many, according to scholarships.com.
+Get started early and apply for many, according to scholarships.com.
 You won’t get all of them, but you need to get as many applications out there as possible.
 That way, your chances of success are heightened.

 Here are some websites for finding great opportunities: Niche.com has a ton of information about schools and colleges to help you decide where to apply, etc. Another source is fastweb.com.
 They have a lot of valuable scholarship details for students.

-I used a lot of grants to get through college debt-free.
+Grants can also help you graduate college debt free.
 Depending on your state, some will offer you a grant simply because of the school you go to or if you’re in your first year or two.

 It’s a golden opportunity – and you’ll need to be smart about it.
-What I mean by this is take as many courses as you reasonably can.
+This means taking as many courses as you reasonably can.
 Grants don’t last forever.
-But it is free money – let me write that again – FREE MONEY – that you don’t have to pay back.
+But it is free money – FREE MONEY – that you don’t have to pay back.

-Mine didn’t cover everything, but it helped pay for some textbooks and stuff.
 Find out what they offer at your college of choice.
 According to salliemae.com, the best thing to do to begin your search is to get the FAFSA turned in.
-It’s what I did, but it can vary depending on the type of grant you are looking for.
+Start there and see what else is required.

 For example, maybe you take courses in the morning and work afternoons, or work weekends and focus on school during the week.
 Just find what you can, and make it work for you.